pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

 found.

 The main characteristics are:

+- Process is done only on edges with positive costs.
 - It does not return a path.
 - Returns the sum of the costs of the shortest path for pair combination of vertices in the modified graph.

+  - The returned values are in the form of a set of |matrix-result|.

 - Vertices of the graph are:

   - **positive** when it belongs to the edges_sql
   - **negative** when it belongs to the points_sql

-  - Process is done only on edges with positive costs.
 - Values are returned when there is a path.

-    - The returned values are in the form of a set of `(start_vid, end_vid, agg_cost)`.

   - When the starting vertex and ending vertex are the same, there is no path.

     - The `agg_cost` in the non included values `(v, v)` is `0`

-    - When the starting vertex and ending vertex are the different and there is no path.
+  - When the starting vertex and ending vertex are the different and there is no
+    path:

     - The `agg_cost` in the non included values `(u, v)` is :math:`\infty`

   - If the values returned are stored in a table, the unique index would be the
     pair: `(start_vid, end_vid)`.